-The Student Generated Research strategy is a student-centered approach to developing research questions around a specific topic.
+The Student-Generated Inquiry Questions strategy is a student-centered approach to developing deeper questions around a specific topic.
 After the teacher identifies a new topic of study to students, students participate in a whole-class discussion to generate questions they have around the topic.
-Students then choose one of the questions they want to research and learn about for their research project.
+Students then choose one of the questions they want to research and learn more about.

 Present the students with a new topic that they will be learning about.
 Write the topic on the board or anchor chart.